 Other street cleaners echoed with her and said that they did the same with their masks.
 Inevitably, it has become a usual practice for them to use one single mask for several days to a week.
 These cleaners, mostly less educated elderly, have almost no choice, but to work in very unfavourable conditions.
 This has made them more prone to infection, yet they are often people least protected and most neglected.

-Community members received some masks and hand sanitisers from the booth set up by our partner organisation.
+Community members received masks and hand sanitisers from the booth set up by our partner organisation.

-We thank Agile Group for donating a batch of surgical masks, which has enabled the "Share and Support" Scheme to reach more needy people.
+We thank Agile Group for donating a batch of surgical masks, VTech and 4M for donating toys and Logos Book House for donating children’s books, which have enabled the "Share and Support" Scheme to address more people with various needs.

 During this period as we fight against the epidemic, each of us has a responsibility to practise public and personal hygiene to prevent the virus from spreading in the community.
 Here are some personal hygiene and health tips to remind us to maintain our physical and mental health and encounter the epidemic situation.